hanseaston/pandemic-produce-delivery-project/README.md

     const userRef = await createUserProfileDocument(user, [false]);
 ```

-Note that in the function, we are calling a function called `reateUserProfileDocument`.
+Note that in the function, we are calling a function called `createUserProfileDocument`.
 This function captures the user's information and stores it back to our firebase database, so that next time a user signs in, we are able to verify their identity.

 In particular, notice that the second parameter of the function is an array containing a boolean value.
 The value ***determines whether the user passed in will have the admin privelege or not***.
 Normally, the default is false, since we don't want to grant a user the admin privelege.

-In the case when you want to grant a user privelege (e.x. for your personal account), follow the following steps
+In the case when you want to grant a user privelege (e.x. for your personal account), follow the following steps:

-- make sure you have set up the connection for firebase.
+- make sure you have set up the connection for firebase
-- run the server using `npm run build`.
+- run the server using `npm run build`
-- change the paramter `[false]` to  `[true]` in `createUserProfileDocument` indicate you want the admin privelege for any incoming account registration.
+- change the paramter `[false]` to  `[true]` in `createUserProfileDocument` indicate you want the admin privelege for any incoming account registration
-- register a **new** email account (either through google signin or normal signup, but make sure the account doesn't store in the database) using the application.
+- register a **new** email account (either through google signin or normal signup, but make sure the account doesn't store in the database) using the application
-- go to your [firebase console](https://console.firebase.google.com/) and make sure your user entry in the firestore collection `users` has the privelege field set to `true`.
+- go to your [firebase console](https://console.firebase.google.com/) and make sure your user entry in the firestore collection `users` has the privelege field set to `true`
-- reset the paramter from `[true]` to `[false]` in your `app.js`.
+- reset the paramter from `[true]` to `[false]` in your `app.js`

-## Configuring Environment Variables